COVID-19 Vaccine Booster

 Who Should Be Vaccinated When Eligible

-- Those under 18 should see their physician or a private medical provider about vaccination rather than visiting an MSDH drive-through site.
+- Those under 18 should talk to their health care provider about vaccination rather than visiting an MSDH drive-through site.

 - You can be vaccinated if you have tested positive for COVID-19 if you wait until your isolation period is over and your symptoms have significantly improved.